-The default embedded image data format provided by the Image Generator tool when using a generic extension is to encode the image into the exact display memory representation.
+The display can hold a pixel encoding which is not standard (see Pixel Structure).
+The MicroEJ format can be customized to encode the pixel in same encoding than display.
+The number of bits-per-pixels and the pixel bits organisation is asked during the MicroEJ format generation and when the drawImage algorithms are running.
 If the image to encode contains some transparent pixels, the output file will embed the transparency according to the display's implementation capacity.
 When all pixels are fully opaque, no extra information will be stored in the output file in order to free up some memory space.